An Express Definition of NFTs

 - These real-world tangible goods are “tokenized,” making purchasing, selling, and trading more efficient while lowering the risk of fraud.

-- NFTs can also represent people’s identities, property rights, and other things.
+- NFTs can also represent people’s identities, property rights, etc.

 So, What Has This Financial Jargon Got to do With Photography?